Methods to Power Your Air Compressor with an Industrial Engine

 Flywheel Direct Drive

-A common method of powering an air compressor is to drive it through a coupling directly off of the flywheel.
-This setup often uses industrial couplings, which are designed to dampen vibration and torque spikes, while forgiving some misalignment between the engine and air compressor.
+A common way to power an air compressor is to drive it through a coupling directly off the flywheel.
+This setup often uses industrial couplings designed to dampen vibration and torque spikes, while forgiving some misalignment between the engine and air compressor.
 A speed increasing gearbox is frequently used to help generate the high RPM required for rotary screw air compressor operation.
 These compressors can also be coupled with an electric motor or generator.

 Flywheel Belt Drive

 A pulley and belt configuration can be connected to the flywheel to power your compressor, similar to the FEAD drive system described at the start of this article.
 However, the flywheel system isn’t as popular because there are more components to work around when using the flywheel.
-It’s typically easier and more straight forward to design a bracket and belt system for the FEAD.
+Designing a bracket and belt system for the FEAD is typically more straightforward.

 Hydraulic Drive

-If the engine or equipment is using hydraulic power for other functions, adding hydraulic power to run a compressor can be a convenient option.
+If the engine or equipment uses hydraulic power for other functions, adding hydraulic power to run a compressor can be a convenient option.
 While not directly mounted to the engine, the use of an engine-driven hydraulic motor to power an air compressor is common.

 Hydraulic power is less efficient when compared to the direct drive methods discussed above, as it may require additional hydraulic cooling capacity and will burn more fuel for a given compressor output.
 However, this method allows more positional flexibility between the engine and air compressor, which can be helpful if there is limited space on or around the engine.